-Note: While these are our picks for the best webcams for Mac and PC, there is a widespread shortage due to COVID-19.
-If you need one right now, no matter what, here's where you can check out the latest in-stock webcams.
+Note: While these are our picks for the best webcams for Mac and PC, some of the more popular models sell out constantly due to high demand.
+If you need one right now, no matter what, you can search places like Amazon to see what is available right this moment.

-What are the best webcams you can buy right now?
+What are the best Mac webcams you can buy right now?

 - Universal clip

-In today's high-definition world, everyone's webcam should at least have a 1080p camera, but unfortunately, most of the Mac lineup only has 720p iSight cameras.
+The Logitech C922 Pro HD Stream webcam is one of the more popular Mac webcams and is pretty much a successor to the now-discontinued Logitech C920 Pro that we've highly recommended in the past.
+The C922 Pro HD offers a max resolution of 1080p at 30FPS or super HD at 720p at 60FPS.
+In today's high-definition world, everyone's webcam should at least have a 1080p camera, but unfortunately, most of the Mac lineup only has standard definition 720p iSight cameras.
 You're going to appreciate this spec bump.

 - Support for more video services

 - Easy setup

 The 930e is Logitech's business webcam with certified compatibility for some of the most popular video services, like Skype for Business and Cisco.
 It also has built-in enhanced integration with BlueJeans, Vidyo, Zoom, LifeSize Cloud, and Broadsoft.
 It's easy to set up: all you have to do is plug it into a USB-A connector on your computer.
 It uses USB 2.0 but is compatible with USB 3.0.

 With the Camera Settings app from Logitech, you can manually control zoom and pan.
 You can zoom up to 4x, which is nice if you're trying to hide the cluttered corner of your living room.